-If the Reincorporation Proposal is approved, certain measures will be implemented under Delaware law and the Delaware Certificate and Delaware Bylaws which may have anti-takeover implications.
-These measures include the elimination of shareholders' ability to act by written consent, the establishment of a classified board of directors, the elimination of the ability of shareholders controlling at least ten percent (10%) of the voting shares to call a special meeting of shareholders, the establishment of advance notice procedures for shareholder nominations and other proposals, requiring a vote of at least eighty percent (80%) of the outstanding shares to amend the bylaws by shareholder action instead of a majority of the outstanding shares and the elimination of cumulative voting which the Company eliminated in 1994 by amending its bylaws by vote of more than sixty-five percent (65%) of the outstanding shares.
+If the Reincorporation Proposal is approved, certain measures will be implemented under Delaware law and the Delaware Certificate and Delaware Bylawswhich may have anti-takeover implications.
+These measures include the elimination of shareholders' ability to act by written consent, the establishment of a classified board of directors, the elimination of the ability of shareholders controlling at least ten percent (10%) of the voting shares to call a special meeting of shareholders, the establishment of advance notice procedures for shareholder nominations and other proposals, the elimination of the ability of the shareholders to remove directors without cause and the elimination of cumulative voting which the Company eliminated in 1994 by amending its bylaws by vote of more than sixty-five percent (65%) of the outstanding shares.
 Following the Proposed Reincorporation, which will propose to include the adoption of all of these measures, the Delaware Certificate will also provide for the Board's ability to designate and issue preferred stock, although the Company has no present plans to do so.
 Such preferred stock, if issued and depending on its terms, may make it more difficult for an unsolicited bidder to make a takeover attempt.
 For a discussion of the changes which will be implemented as part of the Reincorporation Proposal, see "Comparison of the Charters and Bylaws of Farmer Bros.
 California and Farmer Bros.
-Delaware, " below.
+Delaware," below.